Pastor Trent’s Blog

 Reflections from the study

-Paul’s words to Timothy are the Holy Spirit’s words to our elders: “what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also” (2Tim.
+We’re committed to investing in the gospel’s advance by investing in men who aspire to serve as vocational preachers and pastors.
+Remember Paul’s words to Timothy: “what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also” (2Tim.
 2:2).
 That’s our biblical strategy for finding and appointing elders here at Heritage, and for propagating the gospel beyond our walls.

 Deep.
 Happy.
 Faithful.
 Those are three words that come to mind when I think about Keith and Kristyn Getty.
 I remember where I was when I first heard, “In Christ Alone.”
 This song takes the deepest truths to the deepest places.
 There’s something about the combination of text and tune that struck me.